They are here – the summer holidays!

 „How do I get back into singing?“

-First, just keep your (singing) mouth shut for two to three weeks – that’s the best thing to happen to your voice!
+First, just keep your (singing) mouth shut for two to three weeks and think of something else– that’s the best thing to happen to your voice and mind!

 Remember the anecdote in the interview with the smoking diva: the reporter: „But isn’t smoking dangerous for the voice?“ – the star: „My dear, singing is much more dangerous for the voice“.
 Unfortunately, I don’t remember who the lady was, but she was certainly right!